X-ray Safety Program Manual

 Any of these changes may increase the exposure of faculty, staff, students or visitors.

-- The MOL requires certification of all X-ray owners and operators using an XRF analyzer from the Natural Resources Canada (NRCan) National Non-Destructive Testing Certification Body (NDTCB).
+1. The MLITSD requires certification of all X-ray owners and operators using an XRF analyzer from the Natural Resources Canada (NRCan) National Non-Destructive Testing Certification Body (NDTCB).

-- EHS will not submit X-ray applications to the MOL without the necessary certification(s)
+2. EHS will not submit X-ray applications to the MLITSD without the necessary certification(s)

 5 X-ray Safety Inspections